 - All applicants must be attending or plan on attending for their first year.

-- As proof of your first-year status, you will need to submit a digital copy of your acceptance letter—complete with the college letterhead—from that college.
+- As proof of your first-year status, you will need to submit a digital copy (PDF, JPG, or PNG) of your acceptance letter—complete with the college letterhead—from that college.
+If you do not have your letter, we also accept other forms of proof, including an email from the college stating you’ve been accepted for your first year, digital transcripts, or a screencap of your first course load.

 To apply, you’ll need to submit a 500+ word essay on the following topic:

 By submitting your essay to us, you agree that your essay may be featured on our blog.
-We will publish the winning essay as well as a couple of the top contenders.
-Published essays may appear with minor edits in place.
+We will publish the winning essay.

-To submit your application and essay, email us the completed essay, a digital copy of the acceptance letter from your college or graduate school verifying your first-year status, and some brief information about yourself to email@example.com.
+To submit your application and essay, email us the completed essay, digital proof of your first-year status (see above), and some brief information about yourself to email@example.com.

 The essay MUST be attached as either a .DOCX or .PDF.
 Please adhere to MLA formatting guidelines (12 pt. font, Times New Roman or another easily-legible font, double-spacing, etc.) when submitting your essay to us.
 Please cite any sources used.